 Liverpool Fire Station - Environmental investigation

-Department of Defence (Defence) has engaged CH2M Hill Australia Pty Ltd (CH2M) as the Lead Consultant to undertake environmental investigations into the historical use of Aqueous Film-Forming Foam (AFFF) that contained per- and polyfluoroalkyl substances (PFAS) at the Australian Army Holsworthy Barracks in NSW.
+In 2020 the Australian Department of Defence (Defence) began environmental investigations into the historical use of aqueous film forming foam (AFFF) containing per- and fluoroalkyl substances (PFAS) at Holsworthy Barracks in NSW.

-Further information on PFAS and the PFAS investigation program being undertaken by the NSW Environment Protection Authority (EPA) can be found on the EPA website at www.epa.nsw.gov.au/Mediainformation/pfasinvestigation.htm.
+Further information about the NSW Government PFAS investigation program can be found on the NSW EPA website at www.epa.nsw.gov.au/Mediainformation/pfasinvestigation.htm.